The Inspiration

 Tickets

-Your admission includes a talk by author Martha Hall Kelly and tea service including light refreshments.
+Your admission includes a talk by author Martha Hall Kelly, who will speak about the inspiration, research process, and writing timeline related to her new work of historical fiction inspired by true events, as well as tea service including light refreshments.
 Proceeds support the continuing preservation of the Bellamy-Ferriday House & Garden, the longtime summer home of Caroline Ferriday and her family before her.

 Investment

 Interested in touring the Bellamy-Ferriday House & Garden?
-A special edition guided tour will be available for event attendees at the discounted rate of $10 as an add-on with your event purchase.
-This tour will take place at 11:30 am on Friday, June 28th.
+A special edition guided tour of the house and garden will be available for event attendees as an add-on with your event purchase.
+This tour will take place at 3:30 pm on Friday, May 16th.